 - Describe the medical field of Physical Medicine and Rehabilitation. - Explain the clinical roles of at least IO rehabilitation professions and how they are integrated into a team approach. - Outline the continuum of medical care.
-Describe the role of rehabilitation professionals throughout the continuum of medical care. - State the purpose of consulting Physical Therapy, Occupational Therapy, and Speech and Language Pathology in the acute inpatient and outpatient clinical settings. - Express the concept of a "functional goal", and incorporate the concept into 3 patients' care plans. - Discuss the factors that determine success in pursuit of functional goals - Express the importance of interprofessional teams in physical medicine and rehabilitation. - Explain IPEC (Interprofessional Education Collaborative Core Competencies)
+Describe the role of rehabilitation professionals throughout the continuum of medical care. - Describe the roles of Physical Therapy, Occupational Therapy, and Speech and Language Pathology in the acute inpatient and outpatient clinical settings. - Express the concept of a "functional goal", and incorporate the concept into 3 patients' care plans. - Discuss the factors that determine success in pursuit of functional goals - Express the importance of interprofessional teams in physical medicine and rehabilitation. - Discriminate between a diagnosis, impairment, disability, and deficiency in participation

-- Focusing on improving important life activities for patients and caregivers • - Addressing physical structures, but also physical function, cognitive function, psychological strategies, and behavior modification - Helping people with serious limitations recover when possible, maximize well-being despite serious limitation, and prevent further injury - This rotation requires extensive work with interdisciplinary team •
+- Focusing on improving important life activities for patients and caregivers - Addressing physical structures, but also physical function, cognitive function, psychological strategies, and behavior modification - Helping people with serious limitations recover when possible, maximize well-being despite serious limitation, and prevent further injury - This rotation requires extensive work with interdisciplinary team